Half Moon Bay The secluded Half Moon Bay near Providenciales.

 Details on the Required Travel Insurance

-Travel insurance is no longer required, as of 1 May 2022.
+Travel insurance was no longer required, as of 1 May 2022.

-The mask requirement was lifted on 1 May 2022.
-Masks are not required in indoor or outdoor spaces.
+The mask requirement was lifted on 1 May 2022, and were no longer required in indoor or outdoor spaces.

 On 2 November 2020, the ban on non-essential interisland travel was lifted.
-You can travel without restrictions between the islands.
+It was possible to travel without restrictions between the islands.